 Behavior, Diet & Habits

+The cigarette beetle gets its name from attacking stored tobacco.
+It is a stored product pest throughout the world.
 The adult beetles are strong fliers.
 They are very active in subdued light.
 They fly readily in late afternoon and on cloudy days.
 Cigarette beetles “play dead” for a few seconds when they are disturbed.

 Reproduction & Life Cycle

 The female beetle lays her eggs in or on the food material.
 These beetles infest a wide variety of products, including pet food, flour, cereal, spices and pasta.
 They have also infested books, dried flowers, spices, leather, silk, old rodent bait and even museum specimens.
 In homes, spices and dry pet food are very common foods for cigarette beetles.

 The larvae eat and grow.
 They spin a cocoon when it is time to change into adults.
 The entire life cycle, from egg to reproducing adult takes 30 to 90 days.
 Development slows in cooler temperature and stops below 65°F.

 Our customer care team is available for you 24 hours a day.

 Find a Branch